AlynxZhou/hikaru/tutorials/deploy.md

 Don't forget to go to your GitHub Repo settings and choose `master branch` to host pages.

-# Commit whole site (Recommanded if available)
+# Commit whole site (Recommended if available)

-Some host, like [GitHub Pages](https://pages.github.com/), allows you to commit whole site and host files in `docs/` dir only, so you can just commit your whole site, and use git to control your sources, too.
+Some host, like [GitHub Pages](https://pages.github.com/), allows you to commit the whole site and host files in `docs/` dir only, so you can just commit your whole site, and use git to control your sources, too.

 ## Init repo before clone theme